First home buyers

 Agree with this view or not there is no doubt that the process of house shopping is a challenging time; made worse when the market appears to continue to favour sellers, with buyers having to act quickly to secure a purchase.

 So what tactics can you use to become that smart buyer who has the upper hand?
 It’s a competitive world out there and only the tough survive, or in property terms, only the smart ones walk away with the right house at the right price.
+Check out our handy First Home Buyer's Guide to get you started.

 Firstly – be first!